John Aristotle Phillips: "A-Bomb Kid"

-Phillips was born in August 1955 to Greek immigrant parents and raised in North Haven, Connecticut.

-Phillips attended Princeton University as an undergraduate.
+John Aristotle Phillips was born in August 1955 to a family of Greek immigrants.
+He grew up in North Haven, Connecticut, with his brother Dean.
+John's father was a professor of engineering at Yale University, and his mother was a schoolteacher.
+In 1973, Phillips enrolled at the University of California at Berkeley, but two years later he transferred to Princeton University.
 He was a major in physics, and played the tiger mascot at sports events.

-While an undergraduate physics major at Princeton University, he attended a seminar on arms control in which he read John McPhee's The Curve of Binding Energy (1974), which profiled the nuclear weapon designer Ted Taylor.
+At Princeton University, he attended a seminar on arms control in which he read John McPhee's The Curve of Binding Energy (1974), which profiled the nuclear weapon designer Ted Taylor.
 In the book, Taylor argues that there was no real barrier to the development of crude nuclear weapons, even for terrorists, other than the possession of fissile material like enriched uranium or separated plutonium.
 Any "secrets" that had existed had long been declassified.
 Taylor's argument was made in the service of urging for stronger fissile material controls in the United States and abroad.

 For his junior-year independent research project for his physics degree, Phillips decided that he wanted to try and prove Taylor's thesis correct, in the sense that anyone could design a plausible nuclear weapon based on information in the public domain.
 As he later wrote:

-Suppose an average—or below-average in my case—physics student at a university could design a workable atomic bomb on paper.
+Suppose an average — or below-average in my case — physics student at a university could design a workable atomic bomb on paper.
 That would prove the point dramatically and show the federal government that stronger safeguards have to be placed on the manufacturing and use of plutonium.
 In short, if I could design a bomb, almost any intelligent person could.

 The physicist Freeman Dyson agreed to be his advisor of the paper, but told Phillips that he would give him no classified information.
-Ultimately he relied upon first-principles derivations of the physics of nuclear weapons, information obtained from declassified books and reports (including the Los Alamos Primer), and information obtained from making phone calls to contractors and chemical companies under false pretenses, in order to work out the specifications for a crude plutonium implosion-type nuclear weapon and the mathematics required to show it was plausible.
+Phillips relied upon first-principles derivations of the physics of nuclear weapons, information obtained from declassified books and reports (including the Los Alamos Primer), and information obtained from making phone calls to contractors and chemical companies under false pretenses, in order to work out the specifications for a crude plutonium implosion-type nuclear weapon and the mathematics required to show it was plausible.
 The final paper, "The Fundamentals of Atomic Bomb Design: An Assessment of the Problems and Possibilities Confronting a Terrorist Group or Non-Nuclear National Attempting to Design a Crude Pu239 Fission Bomb," was turned in by Phillips in May 1976.
 Dyson gave it an "A".
 He also removed it from circulation.
 Contrary to many hyperbolic stories of this event, the paper was never seized by the US government or the FBI.